abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-activedirectory.md

 | enable             | boolean  | Enables or disables the domain entry. |

-In this example, the Microsoft Active Directory values are set as follows:
+In this example, the Microsoft Active Directory environment variables are configured as follows:

 | Variable name        | Value for example                                    |
 |----------------------|------------------------------------------------------|